Mini Cooper Electric review

 The interior layout, fit and finish

-If you're bored of bland interior designs with all the excitement and colour of a rainy day, you'll be pleasantly surprised when you get inside the Mini Cooper Electric.
+If you're bored of bland interior designs with all the excitement and colour of a rainy day in Reading, you'll be pleasantly surprised when you get inside the Mini Cooper Electric.

-There's knitted fabric across the dashboard and on the insides of the doors – available in a variety of colours depending on trim level – and toggle switches for the gear selector and for changing driving modes.
+There's knitted fabric across the dashboard and on the insides of the doors – available in a variety of colours depending on the trim level – and toggle switches for the gears and driving modes.
 Meanwhile, instead of a start button, there's a plastic knob shaped like a key.

-The design is modern but takes inspiration from the 1959 original, with a giant (9.5in) circular display in the middle of the dashboard.
+The design is modern but takes inspiration from the 1959 original, with a circular 9.4in display in the middle of the dashboard.
 In the original Mini that housed the speedo, but here it's a colour infotainment touchscreen.

-If you buy the entry-level Cooper E (and don't pay extra for at least the Level 1 package upgrade) then you'll need to look across at this display to see how fast you're going and for sat-nav directions – in the same way you do in a Tesla or a Volvo EX30.
+If you buy the entry-level Cooper E and don't pay extra for at least the Level 1 package upgrade then you'll need to look across at this screen to check your speed and for sat-nav directions – in the same way you would in a Tesla Model 3 or a Volvo EX30.

 However, all other versions of the Cooper Electric have a head-up display on top of the dashboard behind the steering wheel.
-It's essentially a small piece of Perspex that rises out of the dash when you start the car, and puts key information, including your speed and navigation directions, right in front of your eyes.
+This is essentially a piece of clear plastic that rises out of the dash when you start the car, and puts key information, including your speed and navigation directions, right in front of your eyes.

-The arrangement works really well, and is helped by the fact that the seat, steering wheel and pedals all line up neatly with one another – at least on the left-hand-drive models we've tested so far.
-The driver's seat is comfortable, although so far we've only tried a high-spec Level 3 model with adjustable lumbar support.
-Cheaper models don't get that adjustment.
+The arrangement works really well and is helped by the fact that the seat, steering wheel and pedals all line up neatly with one another – something that can’t be said of the larger Mini Countryman.
+The driver's seat is comfortable and holds you in place during cornering.
+There's a reasonable amount of lumbar support, but it's only adjustable on cars with the expensive Level 3 pack.

-The touchscreen has sharp graphics and is quick to respond when you press it.
-The layout is a bit confusing though, and some of the icons are small and fiddly to hit while you're driving.
-You do get Android Auto and Apple CarPlay smartphone mirroring as standard, but apps load in a fairly small rectangle shoehorned into the large round display.
+But back to the touchscreen, which features sharp graphics and is quick to respond when you press it.
+The layout is a bit confusing, though, and some of the icons are small and fiddly to hit while you're driving.
+You get Android Auto and Apple CarPlay smartphone mirroring as standard, but these apps load as a fairly small rectangle shoehorned into the large, round display.

 It’s also a shame that you need to use the touchscreen to adjust the air-conditioning.
-There are small icons near the edge of the screen, which you need to use just to raise or lower the temperature.
+There are small icons near the edge of the screen, which you have to tap just to raise or lower the temperature.
 It would be much better if there were proper physical controls.

 Passenger & boot space